nitrxgen/gopro-firmware/README.md

 | HERO2                 | 1      | HD2.01 | HERO2            |           |              |  |  |
 | HERO1                 | 0      | HD1.01 | HERO1            |           |              | v01.102 |  |

-**Note**: All of the links to firmware versions originate from GoPro's servers directly (device-firmware.gp-static.com).
+**Note**: All of the links to firmware versions originate from GoPro's servers directly (device-firmware.gp-static.com) unless explicitly indicated otherwise.

 These devices include the infamous HERO action cameras as well as gimbals, drones, remote controls, etc..